brodieaustin/poisoned-well-novel/poisoned-well.md

 "Alone?"

 "Yes, the girl will not be in your life much longer, I'm afraid."
-Manan wasn't sure if this was a statement of fact or a threat.
+Manan was not sure if this was a statement of fact or a threat.
 "But that is the future.
 What about the present?
 In the present, I see you leaving us with your wagon and the beast and leaving the girl here, with us, with me."

 "And why would I do that?"

 "Because you have no choice..." the master replied as someone wrapped up Manan in thick, strong arms.
 She kicked and struggled, but could not get free.
 As she struggled, she dropped her knife.
 Quill moved to pick it up.
-As he drew closer, Manan spit in his face and hissed, "You betrayed us!," but she didn't really know why she was saying it.
+As he drew closer, Manan spit in his face and hissed, "You betrayed us!," but she did not really know why she was saying it.
 How had he betrayed her?
-Wasn't what was happening obvious and expected?
-Manan too didn't need the third site to see this coming.
+Was not what was happening obvious and expected?
+Manan too did not need the third site to see this coming.

 ***

-She wasn't sure how she had slept through the night.
+She was not sure how she had slept through the night.
 She woke up freezing in a cell set into the outer wall that ringed the courtyard below the tower.
 Her face felt puffy and her head ached.
 She was sure that she had been knocked out and brought to the cell.
-She wasn't sure who had grabbed her, but she felt confident that it must have been the shadowy man.
+She was not sure who had grabbed her, but she felt confident that it must have been the shadowy man.
 Now she really was a prisoner, and a shivering cold one at that.

 As far as Manan was concerned this master had revealed his true self--he was just a thug masquerading as a leader.
 He had had no intention of helping her or Ethne.
 That much was clear, but what was his intention?
 As she sat slumped down in the cell, defeated, looking at at the snow covered yard, she wondered if it really made any difference or not what the plan was.

 Isolated in this icy cell, the only thing that Manan could take comfort in was the bottle of water that she had stashed away.
 Each sip warmed her and dulled the pain of her mistakes.
 She had to ration it very carefully though, not knowing how long she would be confined here.
-When she wasn't basking in the feeling of the water coursing through her body, she was either pressed to the far wall of the cell, or rattling the bars that kept her locked inside.
+When she was not basking in the feeling of the water coursing through her body, she was either pressed to the far wall of the cell, or rattling the bars that kept her locked inside.

 The bars and the locks were rusted.
 The door rattled at the top where the mortar that held the hinge in place was crumbling and brittle.
 After two days in the cell, her shoulder was bruised from ramming into the door again and again and again.
 But no matter how hard she threw herself against, the door was not budging.